LL.M. in International Law - FAQ

-Stetson Law's campus is quite small, but includes all the necessities; classrooms, library, book shop, café that serves Starbucks, dorms, laundry facilities, swimming pool, gym, student lounge for cooking and playing billiards among other amenities.
+Stetson Law's campus is quite small but includes all the necessities; classrooms, a library, a book shop, a café that serves Starbucks, dorms, laundry facilities, a swimming pool, a gym, student lounge for cooking and playing billiards among other amenities.

 Do I need a car?

 People in Florida drive even for short distances (it is true that it can get really hot).
 Most of the LL.M. students, however, do not have a car and use Über, taxis, or ask friends or their Stetson Law Buddy for a ride.
 Many things students may need (grocery store, pharmacy, restaurants) are within walking or biking distance (less than 2 miles away) or they can use the public bus system to reach further destinations such as Tyrone Mall or downtown St. Petersburg.

 How far away from campus are the beaches?

 The closest beach to campus is Gulfport Beach, which is located 2 miles from campus on Boca Ciega Bay.
 This beach is not used for swimming.
 However, many people walk, play volleyball and enjoy the shops and restaurants along the beachfront.

 The nicest beaches closest to campus to visit are:

 - St Pete Beach – 3.4 miles - 8 min. by car/30 min. by bus/19 min. by bike/ 70 min. by foot

 - Treasure Island – 4.1 miles – 12 min. by car/60 min. by bus/20 min. by bike/75 min. by foot